saar-win/personal-projects/stripe-clients/README.md

 1. Get the subscriptions list from the Firestore.
 2. Send to stripe the subscription key.
-3. Write the information to biqQuery.
+3. Write the information from stript to biqQuery.